Your start-up is successful. Business is good. Another idea is brewing. The inkling to start your portfolio has begun …

-However, to successfully remove yourself from a business and continue with the heady path to portfolio status, you need to know how to scale your existing business so it can continue to fund your future adventures in business.
+But before you can launch yourself into that initial phase once again you need to know how to successfully scale your existing business so it can continue to fund your future adventures in business.

 Scaling a business is about more than just growing your sales and employing more people.
 To successfully scale, your business needs to be based on the right foundations which ensure it is equipped to deal with a continued higher volume of transactions.
 It will undoubtedly involve further investment and a good amount of time invested in strategizing for future success.